spike12209/aquabot-2/README.md

 # aquaforms
 Aquaforms is an uninstrusive automated QA testing libray for windows forms.
-This doesn't mean you are wonna get rid of the QA team but rather that those guys ain't gona run the same test (manually) twice.
+This doesn't mean you are wonna get rid of the QA team but rather that those guys ain't gonna run the same test (manually) twice.
 It's all about that.

 # How to build
 On unix systems you can build the library by runing **make**